 - Writing opportunities must be given to all children.
 Examples of this could be planned after a practical activity to explain understanding; children can write a speech bubble possibly using a photograph of them working or maths stories.

-- In the Early Years Foundation Stage (EYFS), we relate the mathematical aspects of the children's work to the Development Matters statements and the Early Learning Goals (ELG), as set out in the EYFS profile document.
+- In the Early Years Foundation Stage (EYFS), we relate the mathematical aspects of the children's work to the Development Matters statements and the Early Learning Goals (ELG), as set out in the EYFS statutory framework.
 Mathematics development involves providing children with opportunities to practise and improve their skills in counting numbers, calculating simple addition and subtraction problems, and to describe shapes, spaces, and measures.
-The profile for Mathematics areas of learning are Number (ELG 11) and shape, space and measures (ELG 12).
-We continually observe and assess children against these areas using their age-related objectives, and plan the next steps in their mathematical development through a topic-based curriculum.
+The profile for Mathematics areas of learning are Number and Numerical pattern.
+We continually observe and assess children against these areas using their age-related objectives, and plan the next steps in their mathematical development through a topic-based curriculum

 - There are opportunities for children to encounter Maths throughout the EYFS (both inside and outside) through both planned activities and the self-selection of easily accessible quality maths resources.
 When possible children’s interests are used to support delivering the mathematics curriculum.

 - Regular assessment provides teachers with the tools to identify gaps in children’s learning and plan interventions that will target these.